Balinesian Family Outing

 Feb.
 18, 2007

-We have stayed in the homes of many people on this trip, but nothing so far could compare with the experience of with Luhur's family in the tiny village of Soka.
+We have stayed in the homes of many people on this trip, but nothing so far could compare with our experience with Luhur's family in the tiny village of Soka.
 The families we stayed with in New Zealand and Australia have western cultures like our own.
 This time we were in a traditional Balinese family in the middle of Bali.
 This was not a commercial "homestay"; although we did agree to pay Gede for driving us around, because that is his business.
 We would not have had this opportunity if we had not met Luhur and Yanti, and had they not invited us.
 When we told this story later at the Secrete Garden Bar other tourist asked how we are able to meet these people.
 We are just lucky and of course you have to put yourself out a bit to meet the locals and not just hang out at the tourist spots

 After breakfast Luhur, Yanti and their kids all piled in one vehicile and the rest of us got back in with Gede and took off for a day of family sight seeing in the Danau Bratan area.
 Our first stop is the Kebun Raya Eya Karya Bali Botanical Gardens near Candikuning [GPS 08 16.284S 115 09.387E].
 This was a great place for a family outing and the mothers had both packed things for everyone to eat so after seeing a lot of flowers we had a picnic

 Next we made a circuit of the three lakes in the crater of Danau Bratan: 1.
 Lake Bratan 2.
 Lake Buyan, 3.
 Lake Tamblingan.
 On the shores of Lake Bratan is an exquisite example of a Balinese Temple, Pura Ulun Danau [GPS 08 16.289S 115 09.387E].
 The family did a little more picnicking there.
 Lake Buyan was a bit of a disappointment because it was covered from our view by clouds.
 We got one peek at it from Sukasaa Village [GPS 08 14.196S 115 08.039E] when the clouds parted.
 We stopped for some pop there and when we started driving off again, Luhur's three year old daughter reenacted a scene from the Exorcist while sitting on Irina's lap.
 But everyone took it in stride.
 Undaunted we continued on to the last lake after everyone in the back seat did what they could to clean up.
 Lake Tamblingan also has - you guessed it - a temple.

 After the last temple Luhur and his family headed home on their own while we continued on with Gede, Made and baby Dadis.
 We make two more stops on our way back to Kuta.
 The first was the market at Bedugal where there is an Aussie bar called Crackers.
 It advertises "western style toilets" for 5,000Rp.
 [GPS 08 16.987S 115 09.676E] As if the day and weekend hadn't been long enough Arvid wanted to find some palm wine.
 This time the real stuff not the arak.
-This took on a detour to Gede's brother's house where someone knew where to find some.
+This mission took us on a detour to Gede's brother's house where someone knew where to find some.
 After a bit of sitting around on mats drinking a spiced Balinese grape wine, a plastic bag with a thin milky white liquid arrived.
 The host poured it into a glass pitcher.
 We drink a couple glasses each of it and thought it was pretty good.
-But had a hard time getting anyone else to join in.
+But had a hard time getting the locals to join in.
 So we put the rest of it in an empty water bottle and took it back to the hotel with us.
 We were warned that palm wine does not get better with age.
 It takes a day or so of fermentation to get some alcohol content, but 2 days after that it starts turning sour like vinegar.
 That evening when we took our bottle of palm wine to the Secret Garden Bar to share with the Belgians, Danny and Daniel (yes, they are still here in Bali), it had started to turn sour.
-Then that we understood why it was so hard for us to find real palm wine; the stuff is too ephemeral.
+Then we understood why it was so hard for us to find real palm wine; the stuff is too ephemeral.